Mistralys/markdown-viewer/README.md

 ## Viewing the example

-The example is built exactly like the example above, and will display the package's `README.md` file.
+The bundled example is built exactly like the example above, and will display the package's `README.md` file.
 To get it running, follow these steps:

 1. Clone the repository into a webserver's document root
-2. Run `composer install` in the folder to install the dependencies
+2. Run `composer install` in the package folder to install the dependencies
-3. Point your browser to the example folder
+3. Point your browser to the package folder's `example.php` file